 The following year Oak Lake students living west of Aurora were transferred to Viewlands.
 Those living to the south and east went to Olympic View, and a small number to the north went to Northgate.
 Many of the approximately 100 children who went to Viewlands had to take a bus for the first time.

-A few years after closing, the site was leased for 50 years for use as a shopping mall.
-On June 26, 1985, the buildings were demolished, and the site was developed into Oak Tree Village.
+A few years after closing, the site was leased for 50 years with five 10-year extensions.
+On June 26, 1985, the buildings were demolished, and the site was developed into Oak Tree Village, a shopping center.